betts-lab/scc-proc/README.md

 ### 1) `config.yaml` file
 Example configuration is shown below.

-- This file must be at the same level as the `Snakefile`.
 - Multiple samples can be added to the config assuming they follow the same antibody mixture and bead setup.
 - All fastq files must be in the fastq_dir path
     - Specific filenames are provided in the `samples` attribute of the yaml file that correspond to ADT or HTO files